Azure-Samples/azureai-assistant-tool/README.md

 📊 Advanced Data Analysis, create data visualizations and solving complex code and math problems with **Code Interpreter**<br>
 🚀 Build your own tools or call external tools and APIs with **Function Calling**<br>
 📚 Retrieval Augmented Generation with **File Search** tool (coming soon to Azure OpenAI Assistants)<br>
-🎤📢 Speech transcription and synthesis using Azure CognitiveServices Speech SDK<br>
-📤 Exporting the assistant configuration into simple CLI application

 **Learn more** about Assistants on Azure OpenAI Service: